vblanco20-1/vulkan-guide/docs/extra-chapter/multithreading.md

 Unreal Engine 4 will have a Game Thread and a Render Thread as main, and then a few others for things such as helpers, audio, or loading.
 The Game Thread in Unreal Engine will run all of the gameplay logic that developers write in Blueprints and Cpp, and at the end of each frame, it will synchronize the positions and state of the objects in the world with the Render Thread, which will do all of the rendering logic and make sure to display them.

 While this approach is very popular and very easy to use, it has the drawback of scaling terribly.
 You will commonly see that Unreal Engine games struggle scaling past 4 cores, and in consoles the performance is much lower that it could be due to not filling the 8 cores with work.
 Another issue with this model is that if you have one of the threads have more work than the others, then the entire simulation will wait.
-In unreal engine 4, the Game THread and Render Thread are synced at each frame, so if either of them is slow, both will be slowed as the run at the same time.
+In unreal engine 4, the Game Thread and Render Thread are synced at each frame, so if either of them is slow, both will be slowed as the run at the same time.
 A game that has lots of blueprint usage and AI calculations in UE4 will have the Game Thread busy doing work in 1 core, and then every other core in the machine unused.

 A common approach of enhancing this architecture is to move it more into a fork/join approach, where you have a main execution thread, and at some points, parts of the work is split between threads.
 Unreal Engine does this for animation and physics.
 While the Game Thread is the one in charge of the whole game logic part of the engine, when it reaches the point where it has to do animations, it will split the animations to calculate into small tasks, and distribute those across helper threads in other cores.
 This way while it still has a main timeline of execution, there are points where it gets extra help from the unused cores.
 This improves scalability, but its still not good enough as the rest of the frame is still singlethreaded.